kaifishr/MathLang/README.md

 # MathNet

+Mathematical expressions, such as arithmetic or algebraic ones, can be generated at low cost and with arbitraty complexity, yet come with short- and long-range dependencies (brackets determine processing order of terms) and other interesting properties that can be used to train a network to learn relations between tokens over long sequences.

-Solving arithmetic expressions or simplifying complex algebraic expressions by expressing them in a more concise and manageable form requires a network to follow a certain set of rules and techniques that have to be learned during training and requires some form of reasoning capabilities.
+Solving arithmetic expressions or simplifying complex algebraic expressions by expressing them in a more concise and manageable form requires to follow a certain set of rules and techniques that have to be learned during training and requires some form of reasoning capabilities.

-This project investigates the capabilities of neural networks architectures to solve math problems and possible applications of pre-training on mathematical expressions for natural language processing and to test and predict network capabilities.
-Due to the interesting properties of mathematical expressions of arbitrary complexity, this project is potentially interesting to test neural network architectures designed for natural language processing.
+This project investigates the capabilities of neural networks architectures to solve math problems and possible applications of pre-training on mathematical expressions for language models.

-## Motivation

-Mathematical expressions can have long-range dependencies (brackets determine which terms are processed first).
-This can be used to train a network to learn relations over long sequences.

 ## Algebraic Expressions and Sentences

-An [algebraic expression](https://en.wikipedia.org/wikiAlgebraic_expression) is a [mathematical expression](https://en.wikipedia.org/wiki/Expression_(mathematics)) consisting of constants, variables, terms, and mathematical operations such as addition, subtraction, multiplication, division, and exponentiation and can look as follows:
+An [algebraic expression](https://en.wikipedia.org/wikiAlgebraic_expression) is a [mathematical expression](https://en.wikipedia.org/wiki/Expression_(mathematics)) that follows a well-formed **syntax**, carries **semantic meaning**, and consisting of constants, variables, terms, and mathematical operations such as addition, subtraction, multiplication, division, and exponentiation and can look as follows:

 $$
-((3*x-6*z)-((x-1)-((1*y-(((7+x)+(8-z))-5*y))+1)-z))
-=
-x+6*y-4*z-13
+((3 \cdot x-6 \cdot z)-((x-1)-((1 \cdot y-(((7+x)+(8-z))-5 \cdot y))+1)-z))
 $$

-Algebraic expressions follow a well-formed **syntax**, carry **semantic meaning**, and can be understood as **stentences**.
+For the expresion above, the network's task would be to compute a simplified version of the expression that is $x+6*y-4*z-13$.
+The simplification is performed using *SymPy*'s `simplify()` method that also sorts the variables and add the scalar term at the end of the expression.

 Alebraic expressions are a superset of arithmetic expressions such as:

 $$
 3+6-(1+3)+((8-3)+((7-9)-(9+0)-(6+2))+(1-6))
-=
--14
 $$

+In this case, the network's task would be to compute the scalar result $-14$.

+# CONTINUE
 Algebraic expressions like the ones above provide a flexible way to manipulate and analyze mathematical **relationships**.

 Algebraic expressions and sentences, like this one, share certain structural characteristics and the goal of conveying meaning.